amrvac/amrvac/doc/yt_usage.md

 The `yt` frontend for AMRVAC was developed by Clément Robert and Niels Claes (who are also the current maintainers).
 The actual pull request for the frontend, including it in the main `yt` repository, was accepted on the 13th of November, 2019.

-Because the frontend is still relatively new, we would greatly appreciate any feedback or issues that you encounter.
+We would greatly appreciate any feedback or issues that you encounter.
 The most efficient ways to get in touch with us are either
 - [reporting issues on github](https://github.com/yt-project/yt/issues)
 - [joining yt's Slackspace](https://yt-project.org/doc/help/index.html#go-on-slack-or-irc-to-ask-a-question) (join channels **help** and **amrvac**)